Miscellaneous

 photo source: treehugger.com

-The surprise of the house is the tea kit hidden in the floor of the house.
+The surprise of the house is the tea kit hidden in the floor.

 tea house